 The harsh reality of startup ITSM budgeting is that every dollar needs to show immediate ROI.
 With funding rounds taking longer and valuations under pressure, you can't afford to overspend on enterprise features you won't use for years.

-Most ITSM vendors push per-user pricing that scales brutally as you grow.
+Most ITSM vendors push per-user pricing that scales brutally as you grow, especially once asset management and inventory tracking are added.
 Companies with more than 10 employees typically face $20 or more per user monthly.
 That's $2,000+ monthly for a 50-person team before you've solved a single ticket.

 But it's the hidden costs that kill budgets faster than the sticker price.
 Implementation fees, training time, integration work, and ongoing maintenance add up quickly.
 We've seen startups spend three months of their ITSM budget just getting ServiceNow configured properly.

-Self-service features offer the biggest budget impact.
+Self-service features offer the biggest budget impact and are often the most cost-effective way to reduce service desk overhead.
 When employees can resolve common issues independently, service desk costs can drop from $22 per ticket to $9.
 That math changes everything for teams with limited resources.

 Slack Integration: Why It Matters for Modern Teams

 The reality is simple: your team lives in Slack.
-They start their day checking messages, collaborate in channels, and share updates throughout the workday.
+They start their day checking messages, collaborating in channels, and sharing updates throughout the workday.
 Technology alignment that meets your team where they operate most has become critical for any ITSM implementation that actually gets used.
 Context switching kills productivity.
 When someone needs IT help, forcing them to leave Slack, open a separate portal, fill out forms, and then return to their work creates unnecessary friction.
-As you consider an ITSM for your startup that supports Slack, keep in mind the difference between native integration versus bolt-on approaches and how the solution handles security.
+As you consider an ITSM for your startup that supports Slack, keep in mind the difference between native integration and bolt-on approaches and how the solution handles security.
+Ravenna doesn’t sit on top of another ITSM.
+It replaces the entire stack.

 Native Integration vs Bolt-On Approaches